Interesting Sex Facts

 • Social and sexual monogamy is rare in the animal kingdom.

 • The black widow spider eats her mate during or after sex.
-Black widows can consumer as many 20 lovers in a single day.
+Black widows can consume as many 20 lovers in a single day.

 • Banana slugs mate using penises on their head.
 The invertebrates' penises can be 6 to 8 inches long—the entire length of the slug's body.
 When it's time to have sex, the penises grow out of pores in the head.
 It is not unusual for the penis of one slug to get stuck inside the other during copulation; to solve this awkward situation, the slug on the receiving end will eat the penis that's stuck inside it.